 Additional Master's Degree Requirements

 In addition to coursework, most master’s degree programs require a creative project, internship or practicum, oral comprehensive examination and/or major paper or thesis.
 Typically such projects are managed within the unit or program.
-In units requiring a thesis, a master’s thesis oral defense committee must be established and a Thesis/Dissertation Oral Defense Committee Recommendation form must be submitted to the Office of Graduate Studies after the proposal has been approved and no later than the first day of the term in which the student expects to complete the degree.
+In units requiring a thesis, a master’s thesis oral defense committee must be established and a Thesis/Dissertation Oral Defense Committee Recommendation form must be submitted to the Office of Graduate Education after the proposal has been approved and no later than the first day of the term in which the student expects to complete the degree.